 If your website visitor finds your website engaging (and there’s an educational value to it), he/she might consider subscribing to your newsletter or special offers’ mailing list.
 To maximize the impact of your emails, we advise that you run a reader interest survey like this one here to ask your site visitors directly what kind of content they’d like to see more of.

-If you deliver upon their expectations, you’ll likely notice your visitors’ engagement on your website and visit frequency increase.
+If you deliver upon their expectations, you’ll likely notice your visitors’ engagement on your website and visit frequency increases.

 Just remember to make sure your mailing strategy is GDPR-compliant and it respects the consents your audience gave you upon subscribing to your newsletter.